Should You Clean Your Dog’s Ears at Home?

 9. Swab with Q-tips (optional).

-You can use Q-Tips to gently clean the inner side of the ear flap but never stick Q-Tips into the ear any further than you can easily see.
+You can use Q-Tips to gently clean the inner side of the ear flap, but never stick Q-Tips into the ear any further than you can easily see.
 Inserting a Q-Tip too far can pack wax and other debris further into the ear canal or, worse, rupture the eardrum.
 This would lead to bigger problems or prevent medications from penetrating deeper parts of the ear canal.
+Remember, you wouldn’t do it to your own ear, so don’t do it to your dog’s.

 Dog Ear-Cleaning Solutions

 If you need to apply prescription ear medication provided by your vet, you’ll find that ear medications are most effective when placed in a clean ear rather than applied on top of ear wax or other debris.
-Follow your veterinarian’s instructions on how to apply and whether ear cleaning is needed before any ear medications are given.
+Follow your veterinarian’s instructions on how to apply and whether your dog needs their ears cleaned before you apply medications to them.

 Preventing Ear Infections